France's protesting farmers encircle Paris with tractor barricades, vowing a 'siege' over grievances

 The targeting of Paris — host of the Summer Olympics in six months — and traffic-snarling protests elsewhere in France promised another difficult week for new Prime Minister Gabriel Attal, less than a month into the job.

-Attal failed to defuse the farmers' movement last week with pro-agriculture measures that protesters said fell short of their demands that producing food should be more lucrative, easier and fairer.
+Protesters said Attal's attempts last week at pro-agriculture measures fell short of their demands that producing food should be more lucrative, easier and fairer.

-Protesters responded with the deployment of hundreds of tractors, trailers and even rumbling harvesters to block and slow traffic in what they described as a “siege" to squeeze more concessions from Attal's government.
+Farmers responded by deploying hundreds of tractors, trailers and even rumbling harvesters to block and slow traffic in what they described as a “siege" to squeeze more concessions.
 Some protesters came with reserves of food and water and tents to stay at their barricades if the government doesn't cede ground.

-The sight of tractor barricades creating long lines of vehicles highlighted the gulfs in economic and social opportunity between town and country in France.
+The barricades highlighted gulfs in economic and social opportunity between town and country in France.
 Protesters said they felt ignored by government ministers they accused of rarely venturing to farms and getting their shoes dirty.

-The government announced a deployment of 15,000 police officers, mostly in the Paris region, to head off any effort by protesters to get into the capital itself.
+The government announced a deployment of 15,000 police officers, mostly in the Paris region, to head off any effort by protesters to enter the capital.
 Officers and armored vehicles also were stationed at Paris' hub for fresh food supplies, the Rungis market.

 At Jossigny near the Disneyland theme park outside Paris, protesters blocked all six lanes of the A4 highway, parking their tractors so they formed what looked like an ear of wheat when seen from the air.
 Some vehicles carried placards declaring “No food without farmers" and “The end of us would mean famine for you."